tmichniewski/MiniSpark/README.md

 ## Sample typical Functions

 In addition to implemented `Dataset` operators there are also predefined `Function`s.
-Basically, they only mimic Spark `Dataset` methods, but the `Function` type may set an interface to bigger ones and due to the composition operator the functions might be bigger and bigger and this way constitute the whole modules or subsystems.
+Basically, they only mimic Spark `Dataset` methods, but the `Function` type may set an interface to larger ones and due to the composition operator the functions might be bigger and bigger and this way constitute the whole modules or subsystems.

 |Operation       |Signature                                                                              |